anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Intents, user requests, phrases, values for slots are extracted
 * Ensures intents are well defined and separated

-#### Personalize
+### Personalize

 * Recommendation engine
-* API, console and CLI support
-* Provide data (purchases, ratings, user demographics, contextual recommendations like device type, time, etc.)
 * For big batch operation: add data to S3, give schema to Personalize and then it will monitor S3 for that data
 * For real-time, send data through API
 * Explicit schema in Avro format must be provided
-* Javascript or SDK
 * **GetRecommendations**
   * Returns recommended products, content, etc.
   * Returns similar items
 * **GetPersonalizedRanking**
   * Rank a list of items provided
   * Allows editorial control/curation

-Features:

 * It can create recommendations for new users and new items that it hasn't seen before (the cold start problem).
 Just recommends popular items to new users.
-And for new items, they don't stay new for long, as soon as someone buys it, it starts building relationships to other items and Personalize recomputes this every two hours.
+And for new items, they don't stay new for long, as soon as someone buys it, it starts building relationships to other items and Personalize recomputes this every two hours
-* Can make sense of unstructured text input
 * Intelligent user segmentation, automatically classify users into groups for marketing campaigns
-* Recipes: USER_PERSONALIZATION, PERSONALIZED_RANKING, RELATED_ITEMS
-* Solution optimizes for relevance as well as additional objectives like video length, price, etc. (but must be numeric)
-* It also does automatic hyperparam optimization
-* Campaign: deploys the model and deploys endpoint to generate real-time recommendations

-Hyperparameters:

-* User-personalization and personalized-ranking recipes, these hyperparams:
-  * hidden_dimension (how many hidden variables), automatically optimized
-  * bppt (back-propagation through time, creates RNN, gives less value to older events)
-  * recency_mask (weights recent events, another way apart from bppt)
-  * min/max_user_history_length_percentile (filters out robots)
-    * max: exclude people with a long user history, e.g. robots, crawlers, institutional buyers: people who purchase a group's stuff under their name
-    * min: exclude people who only looked at 1-2 things
-  * exploration_weight, 0-1, controls relevance of results.
-If you get few results, turn it down to get more, less relevant results
-  * exploration_item_age_cut_off, how far in time you go
-* for similar-items recipe
-  * items_id_hidden_dimension, automatically optimized
-  * item_metadata_hidden_dimension, automatically optimized with min & max range specified

-To maintain relevance, keep the dataset current: incremental data import.
+* To maintain relevance, keep the dataset current: incremental data import.
 To do that real-time, use PutEvents API call to feed in real-time user behavior.

-Also retrain the model, by default it updates every 2h.
+Retrain the model, by default it updates every 2h.
 It should also do a full retrain (trainingMode=FULL) weekly.

-Security:

-* Data is not shared across accounts, Amazon is not allowed to pool in data from everyone to create better results
-* Data can be encrypted with KMS
-* data can be encrypted at rest in your region, SSE-S3
-* Data in transit between your account and Amazon's internal systems is encrypted with TLS 1.2
-* Access control is done through IAM
-* Monitoring and logging via CloudWatch and CloudTrail
-* Data in S3 must have appropriate policy for Personalize to access it

-Pricing:

-* Data ingestion, per GB
-* Training, per training-hour
-* Inference, per transactions-per-second-hour
-* Batch recommendations, per user or per item

-Other:
+### Other AI services

 * Textract: OCR with forms, fields, tables support
   * Use Augmented AI (A2I) to get low-confidence results from Textract's AnalyzeDocument API operation reviewed by humans
 * DeepRacer: research tool, RL-powered 1/18-scale race car
+* Fraud detector: upload historical fraud data.
+It builds custom model from a template you choose.
+It accesses the risk based on if the account is new, guest checkout, "try before you buy" abuse, or online payments
+* Contact Lens for Connect: contact lenses made for customer support call centers.
+Ingests audio from recorded phone calls.
+Allows search on calls and chats
+* Kendra: Enterprise search for intranet with NLP.
+Combines data from filesystems, SharePoint, intranet, into one searchable repository
+* Augmented AI (A2I): human review of ML *predictions*.
+Builds workflows for reviewing low-confidence predictions by leveraging the Mechanical Turk workforce

-* DeepLens: research tool, DL-enabled video camera, integrated with Rekognition, SageMaker, Polly, Tensorflow, MXNet, Caffe
+* DeepLens: research tool, DL-enabled video camera.
+Not suitable for commercial uses or surveillance camera. not designed to be mounted on walls, ceilings, posts

-Industrial applications

-* Lookout
-  * Anomaly detection from sensor data to detect equipment/metrics/vision issues
-  * Monitors metrics from S3, RDS, Redshift or 3rd party SaaS apps
-* Monitron
-  * End-to-end system for monitoring industrial equiment and predictive maintenance.
-Provides sensors, gateways, service and app

-Other:
+* Panorama: CV at the edge, at IP cameras. low latency than sending predictions to the cloud

 * TorchServe: Model serving framework for PyTorch
 * Neuron: SDK for ML inference specifically on AWS Inferentia chips (Inf1 instance type).
 Integrated with SageMaker or other DL AMIs
-* Panorama: CV at the edge, at IP cameras
-* DeepComposer: AI-powered keyboard.
-Give it a bit of melody and it creates an entire song.
-For educational purposes
-* Fraud detector: upload historical fraud data.
-It builds custom model from a template you choose.
-Exposes an API for your online apps.
-It accesses the risk based on if the account is new, guest checkout, "try before you buy" abuse, or online payments
 * CodeGuru: automated code reviews.
 Finds lines of code that hurt performance, resource leaks, race conditions.
 Offers recommendations.
 Supports Java and Python

-* Contact Lens for Connect: contact lenses made for customer support call centers.
-Ingests audio from recorded phone calls.
-Allows search on calls and chats.
-Does sentiment analysis
-* Kendra: Enterprise search for intranet with NLP.
-Combines data from filesystems, SharePoint, intranet, into one searchable repository
-* Augmented AI (A2I): human review of ML predictions.
-Builds workflows for reviewing low-confidence predictions.
-Access the Mechanical Turk workforce.
-Integrated into Textract, Rekognition and Sagemaker.
-Very similar to Ground Truth but here humans review labels, like your own team. not other 3rd party people
+* Lookout: anomaly detection from sensor data to detect equipment/metrics/vision issues
+* Monitron: industrial equiment monitoring and predictive maintenance.
+Provides sensors, gateways, service and app

-## Evaluation and tuning
+## Evaluation

 * Confusion matrix
 * rMSE
+* Residual plot: used for regression, shows how far away (positive or negative) the predicted value is compared to the expected value.
+Whether the model is underestimating or overestimating on the target
-* precision and recall, F! score
+* precision and recall, F1 score
   * recall: tp / tp + fn
   * false negative rate: fn / (fn + tp)
-* ROC / AUC
+* ROC / AUC: AUC is area under the ROC curve

-Residual plot is for regression and shows how far away (positive or negative) the predicted value is compared to the expected value.
-Whether the model is underestimating or overestimating on the target.

-ContinuousParameterRanges of logarithmic helps with learning rates with a range that spans several orders of magnitude.
-For example, if you are tuning a linear learner model and you specify a range of values between .0001 and 1.0 for the learning_rate hyperparameter, searching uniformly on a logarithmic scale gives you a better sample of the entire range than searching on a linear scale would.
-This is because searching on a linear scale would, on average, devote 90 percent of your training budget to only the values between .1 and 1.0, leaving only 10 percent of your training budget for the values between .0001 and .1.
+* Correlation: negative correlation coefficient means the bigger the x, the lower the y

 ## ML implementation and operations